mateuslatrova/Social-Circles-Graph-Database/README.md

 ## :rocket: Technologies

-This project was developed with this technologies:
+This project was developed with these technologies:

 - [Cytoscape](https://dash.plotly.com/cytoscape)
 - [Jupyter Notebook](https://jupyter.org/)